craft-snippets/Craft-image-toolbox/docs/docs/Picture.md

 * transform settings.
 * media query value defining when this source should be shown.
 We can use `media` key for explicit media query.

+We also added the third param to the `pictureMultiple()` method - `commonTransformSettings`.
+These are transform settings that will be applied to all variants.
+This parameter is optional and can be used to avoid repeating specific settings for each variants.
+They can be stored in the single array instead.

 Here's the generated HTML.
 While we defined two variants, this `<picture>` has four sources, because each variants will have both webp and regualr format `<source>`.